 What fun they would have at Christmastime!
 Kathie just could not wait!

 Everyone Was so Thankful for This Land

 Kathie and Mandy had really enjoyed the big summer holiday, celebrating their country's independence.
 The Fourth of July church picnic was the most fun this community of people had ever had and it was guessed no one was missing it!
 From the tiniest baby to the oldest grandma, everyone was there and it was bigger than anything any had ever seen, anywhere.

 They were very excited about the picnic as it was being planned.
 Several men volunteered to make a long table for food and seating, even Katie’s older brother helped.
-The night before ones who lived close by put a large pig on the pit to start slowly roasting so all would be ready pretty much when everyone arrived.
-There was prayer and a few words, but mostly picnic and that seemed to thrill everyone.
+The night before ones who lived close by would put a large pig on the pit to start slowly roasting so all would be ready pretty much when everyone arrived.
+There were prayer and a few words, but mostly picnic and that seemed to thrill everyone.

 Kathie’s mom made a large pot meal full of lean meat and many different vegetables.
 It was hard to sleep with the smell all over the house!
 They also baked several pies the evening before so that left more chores for Kathie and her cousin Mandy but they did not mind.
 It was very exciting.
 Mandy was getting so good with helping it took no time at all and they had so much more time to play.